WHAT’S THERE TO DO?

 All children/teenagers are most welcome at Boomtown, however, anyone with a teen wristband found to be intoxicated, displaying antisocial behaviour, or felt to be vulnerable; their parent or guardian will be informed and requested to monitor the behaviour and activities of any teen under their supervision, or risk all associated ticket holders being removed from site.

-Please rest assured that we operate a challenge 25 policy on all bars accross the site.
+Please rest assured that we operate a challenge 25 policy on all bars across the site.

 All activities are FREE in Kidztown!